vahidAK/PatMat/README.md

   -t <number_of_threads> -q cpg \
   -r /path/to/Nanopore_reads.fastq \
   -b /path/to/Nanopore_aligned_reads.bam \
-  -g /path/to/reference.fa > /path/to/MethylationCall.tsv
+  -g /path/to/reference.fa > /path/to/MethylationCall.tsv \
+  -q cpg
 ```
 f5c can be also used for methylation calling.
-Just make sure the version of f5c that you are using outputs similar column as nanopolish to be compatible for NanoMethPhase.
+Just make sure the version of f5c that you are using outputs similar columns (as follows) as nanopolish to be compatible for NanoMethPhase.

 #### 1-3-3 Pre-processing methylation call file
 We then need to pre-process methylation call file from nanopolish using [NanoMethPhase](https://github.com/vahidAK/NanoMethPhase) methyl_call_processor module.
 ```